Written by on . Last updated May 30th, 2026.

 Nearby towns and cities

-Located 27 kilometer (17 mi) east of the epicenter of this earthquake, Cañete (Biobío, Chile) is the nearest significant population center.
+This earthquake may have been felt in Chile .
+Located 15 kilometer (9 mi) east of the epicenter of this earthquake, Cañete (Biobío, Chile) is the nearest significant population center.
 The intensity of shaking and damage in Cañete is estimated to be around level IV on the Modified Mercalli Intensity scale (light shaking, likely no damage).

 Multiple large cities are in proximity of today's earthquake.
-Talcahuano is located 111 km to the north and experienced an intensity of IV (light shaking, likely no damage).
-Concepción is located 100 km to the north and experienced an intensity of IV (light shaking, likely no damage).
-Temuco is located 122 km to the south and experienced an intensity of IV (light shaking, likely no damage).
+Talcahuano is located 115 km to the north and experienced an intensity of IV (light shaking, likely no damage).
+Concepción is located 105 km to the north and experienced an intensity of IV (light shaking, likely no damage).
+Temuco is located 122 km to the south-east and experienced an intensity of IV (light shaking, likely no damage).

 A complete list of nearby places is included below.
 Estimated intensity data (MMI) sourced from a shake-map published by the US Geographic Survey is shown where available (cities without data probably experienced little impact).